They say in real estate that the three keys to success are location, location, and location.

 The other remarkable feature of Assam black teas is maltiness.
 This is the flavor sensation that you might experience from bread or sweet potatoes that are baked to the point of being almost burnt but not ruined.

-Part of the malty character comes from the soils and climate, or terroir, of Assam.
-At the same time, a skilled tea maker can bring out the maltiness of tea leaf by raising the oven temperature during the drying stage of tea production.
+Part of the malty character comes from Assam’s soils and climate, or terroir.
+At the same time, a skilled tea maker can bring out the maltiness of tea by raising the oven temperature during the drying stage of tea production.

 Have you ever had malted milk chocolate candies?
 Well, it turns out that combining a malty flavor with milk and sugar is a good idea, a fact that holds true for Assam black teas as well.

-What are called “breakfast teas” are teas that take dairy and sweetners without losing their robustness in the mix.
-Assam black teas are ideal for breakfast teas flavored with your favorite dairy creamer (or substitute) and a source of sugar.
+Teas that are known as “breakfast teas” take dairy and sweeteners without losing their robustness.
+Assam black teas are ideal as breakfast teas that are flavored with your favorite dairy creamer (or substitute) and a source of sugar.

 And because of their fighting spirit, Assam black teas are also great for kombucha ferments where the fruit and SCOBY might otherwise knock-out less substantial teas.